CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 Heilung is a fun and somewhat esoteric band.
-I was introduced to their music via the video game "Hellblade: Senua's Sacrifice" --- a Viking-/Old-Norse-inspired, story driven hack-n-slash --- and have since found myself enjoying the music a lot more than I expected.
-"Drif" is their most recent album, and although the poetry readings are somewhat weird (but there's only one of them), it brings a different, more evolved sound to previous albums like "Lifa".
-If you're interested in trying something new; something which plausibly sounds like it could have been coming from the haar-covered shores before a raid, or sang/chanted at some old Germanic ritual (Heilung themselves calls their style "amplified history"); without the neo-n*zi associations which unfortunately also tend to come with that; then give Heilung a try.
+I was introduced to their music via the video game "Hellblade: Senua's Sacrifice" --- a Viking-/Old-Norse-inspired, story-driven hack-n-slash --- and have since found myself enjoying the music a lot more than I expected.
+"Drif" is their most recent album, and although the poetry readings are somewhat weird (but there's only one or two of them), it brings a different, more evolved sound to previous albums like "Lifa".
+If you're interested in trying something new; something which plausibly sounds like it could have been coming from the haar-covered shores before a raid, or sang/chanted at some old Germanic ritual (Heilung themselves calls their style "amplified history") --- without the neo-n*zi associations which unfortunately also tend to come with that style of things --- then give Heilung a try.
 (Heilung, as far as I can tell, have been very good at removing fans which do not follow the first line of their Opening Ceremony: "Remember that we all are brothers".)

 I'd recommend starting with "Lifa" or maybe the 2 first tracks on "Drif".

 ### My Little, Safe Space (Six Days of Rest)

-This premiered on the WorldHasPostRock channel about a month ago.
+This premiered on the WorldHasPostRock YouTube channel about a month ago.
 Then December hit, and as a result I've not had much time to listen to it beyond that.
-The first impressions I've gotten from the couple of listens I've given it though, is that it's a quite calm album, perfect for evening listening or when you need to ground yourself a bit.
+The first impressions I've gotten from the couple of listens I've given it though, is that it's a quite calm album, perfect for evening listening or when you need to ground yourself.
 There _is_ a slightly more restless section (a bit like sitting trying to calm down in a little, safe space ; )), but I don't mind that; it adds depth to the album.